Violent-Profession-Transition/MIT-6.034-AI-Winston-2010/lec8-constraint-search/README.md

 - propagation options
 - deering effects
 - resource ???
-- ovle emtex
+- Over/Under

 **Gold star ideas**
 - marshal arts principle
 - anytime algorithm

-### Simplistic Map Coloring
+### Simplicia Map Coloring

 There are 26 states, one for each letter in the alphabet

 First do a depth-first-search for a suitable coloring of this map (going down the order a-b-c-d-e...)

-At each level, we are going to rotate the color choices so we don't over-use any one color
+**At each level, we are going to rotate the color choices so we don't over-use any one color**

 The program demoed in lecture is roughly 30 frames a second, and it will take 5000 years to iterate through.